Safeguarding and Child Protection Statement

 - Mrs Wood, Headteacher

-- Mr Dolby, Deputy Headteacher
+- Mr Jack Hudson-Davies, Deputy Headteacher

 - Mrs Nickson, Learning Mentor.